Archway Society History

 The Society also owns Casimir Court, an apartment building, which has housed the Support to Young Parents Program since the early 2000’s.
 This program continues to serve pregnant and parenting young mothers with supportive programming in a residential setting.

 Outside of the residential programs, the Society has several counselling and justice-related programs.
-The Society holds contracts to provide Community-based Victims Services, Stopping the Violence counselling, PEACE children’s counselling, Outreach Services for women and Legal Service Society community outreach.
+The Society holds contracts to provide Community-based Victims Services, Stopping the Violence counselling, PEACE children’s counselling, Outreach Services for women and Legal Aid BC community outreach.
 These services are provided in Vernon, Armstrong and Enderby and reach women and children throughout the North Okanagan.

 In 2015, through a collaborative partnership with RCMP, Ministry of Children and Family Development and local non-profits, the Society opened Oak Child and Youth Advocacy Centre which responds to disclosures of child abuse and sexual assault.